Skip to content

 #IronAndIron

-Amateur weightlifting fundraisers, held in barns and parking lots and high-school gyms.
-Lift heavy.
-Raise heavy.
+Amateur weightlifting events in barns and parking lots and high-school gyms, free to enter, free to spectate.
 The pound on the bar and the dollar in the pot do the same work — they make somebody, somewhere, a little stronger tomorrow than they were today.

 #TheCookout